GenEpi-GenPhySE/circDetector/AnnotationRules.md

     [Class-3] (circRNAs mapped inside a single exon) The circRNA is mapped inside an exon of a described gene
-         AND
-       The strand of the circRNA is identical to the strand of the gene

 ####     Class: Exonic